JamieO77/lanman/worker-node-setup.md

 # LanMan Dedicated Worker Node Setup

+Run the system health check available in the main menu under Portal.
 This guide turns a fresh Raspberry Pi or Ubuntu Server into a dedicated background worker for the LanMan portal.

 Think of this server as an isolated factory.